mozaik-association/mozaik/docs/Event_module.md

 # Events

-The event module uses the odoo standard and adds specific features for organisations linked to mozaik.
-It allows to manage the events of the organisations.
+The events module uses the odoo standard and adds specific features for the organisations linked to mozaik.
+It allows you to manage the events of your organisation.

 It will provide access to :

-- The general information of the event
+- The general information of the events
 - The management of tickets
 - The automated communications
 - The list of questions
 - The voting domain
 - The access limitations

-## General information of the event
+## General information of the events

 This functionality allows you to create, modify and manage all the events related to your organisation.

-Various informations can/must be completed on the petition form :
+Various informations can/must be completed on a event form :

 - The standard information of the event (name, dates, organizer...)
-- The interests related to the petition.
+- The interests related to the event.
 - The involvement categories related to the event.

 !!! abstract "The goal of event management"